japsuu/KorpiEngine/docs/manual/profiling.md

 ## Advanced

 You can also use the `Tracy` API directly to profile your code.
-This bypasses the `KorpiEngine` profiling system
+This bypasses the `KorpiEngine` profiling system.

 We use [clibequilibrium/Tracy-CSharp](https://github.com/clibequilibrium/Tracy-CSharp) bindings to interact with the `Tracy` profiler.